-This week over 1.8 billion Muslims worldwide celebrate the arrival of the month of Ramadan.
+This week over 1.8 billion Muslims worldwide will celebrate the arrival of the month of Ramadan.
 Fasting from all food, drink and intimate relations during daylight hours, this is the time of year where almost a quarter of the Earth’s population is focused on spiritual renewal and introspection.

 To the outside world, the rituals and rigor of Ramadan may seem somewhat Romulan.
 However, those acquainted with the diverse cultural phenomena of the Star Trek Universe may be surprised to learn of the many spiritual parallels that exist between the franchises and the Islamic tradition.